||State Supervision of Mines (SSM)

 ||Exploration, production, transport and storage of natural resources onshore and offshore.

-This scope further includes geothermal energy and offshore windmills.
+This scope further includes geothermal energy, salt extraction and offshore windmills.

 Supervision is focused on safety, health, environment and production efficiency.

 ||State Supervision of Mines is an independent agency reporting to the Ministry of Economic Affairs.

 All applicable EU Regulations (the EU offshore Safety directive 2013/30/EU is transposed in the relevant National legislation)

 ||- Permits required for geophysical operations

 - approval for Reports on Major Hazards, development plans, drilling activities, new pipelines, decommissioning plans